digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/05-quickstart-example-application.rst

 contract and makes the provider and user signatories.

 The `AppInstallRequest_Reject` choice allows the provider to decline the request.
-It archives the request contract and also records in the ledger exercise event, metadata about why the request was rejected.
+It archives the request contract and also records metadata about why the request was rejected in the ledger exercise event.

 The `AppInstallRequest_Cancel` choice allows the user to withdraw their request any time before the provider accepts the contract.

-AppInstall Contract
+AppInstall contract
 ~~~~~~~~~~~~~~~~~~~

 The `AppInstall` contract maintains the formal relationship between the